jonlpersson/ed-latimore/site/_posts/2021-12-01-how-to-quit-smoking-weed.md

 **PS: This article doesn’t exist to persuade anyone to quit smoking weed.** I’ve created this article as a tool to aid you or a loved one if you know or suspect you need to quit marijuana but can’t do it on your own.
 I’m not a doctor or medical professional.
 I’m just a guy who wrestled with marijuana dependence for ten years and made it out the other side happier and healthier.

-{% include widgets/toc.html heading="How to quit smoking weed" list-items="Know that it&rsquo;s not about weed, Replace the rituals and rewards, Weigh the pros and cons, Consider using CBD instead" list-ids="1-its-not-about-weed-addiction-is-a-coping-mechanism, 2-replace-the-rituals-and-rewards, 3-do-a-cost-benefit-analysis, 4-consider-using-cbd" %}
+{% include widgets/toc.html heading="How to quit smoking weed" list-items="Know that it’s not about weed, Replace the rituals and rewards, Weigh the pros and cons, Consider using CBD instead" list-ids="1-its-not-about-weed-addiction-is-a-coping-mechanism, 2-replace-the-rituals-and-rewards, 3-do-a-cost-benefit-analysis, 4-consider-using-cbd" %}

 ## Weed has changed